 Glancy Prongay & Murray LLP Reminds Investors of Looming Deadline in the Class Action Lawsuit Against Core Scientific, Inc. (CORZ)

-/EIN News/ -- LOS ANGELES, Nov.
-28, 2022 (GLOBE NEWSWIRE) -- Glancy Prongay & Murray LLP (“GPM”) reminds investors of the upcoming January 13, 2023 deadline to file a lead plaintiff motion in the class action filed on behalf of investors who purchased or otherwise acquired Core Scientific Inc. (“Core Scientific” or the “Company”) (NASDAQ: CORZ) securities between January 3, 2022 and October 26, 2022, inclusive (the “Class Period”).
+LOS ANGELES, Nov.
+28, 2022 (GLOBE NEWSWIRE) -- Glancy Prongay & Murray LLP ("GPM") reminds investors of the upcoming January 13, 2023 deadline to file a lead plaintiff motion in the class action filed on behalf of investors who purchased or otherwise acquired Core Scientific Inc. ("Core Scientific" or the "Company") CORZ securities between January 3, 2022 and October 26, 2022, inclusive (the "Class Period").

 If you suffered a loss on your Core Scientific investments or would like to inquire about potentially pursuing claims to recover your loss under the federal securities laws, you can submit your contact information at www.glancylaw.com/cases/core-scientific-inc/.
 You can also contact Charles H. Linehan, of GPM at 310-201-9150, Toll-Free at 888-773-9224, or via email at shareholders@glancylaw.com to learn more about your rights.